-In the above example, more users moved from the A event “Watch Video” to “Like” than any other path.
-This is graphically signified by the width of the line.
+In the above example, more users moved from the A event “Exit Tutorial” to “Experiment Started” than any other path.
+This is graphically signified by the height of the line.

 Hover over a stage of the diagram to highlight it and see details of that section.
 This includes the total number of unique users who moved between those two steps on that path, as well as the percentage.